LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 If you are just starting Xamarin Studio, and you have *not* run our solution before:

 #.
 On the Welcome screen select the button Open Solution or File.
 #.
-You get anopen-file dialog.
+You get an open-file dialog.
 Navigate to our example solution.
-    (It must be unzipped already!)
+    (It must be unzipped already!
+We assume you renamed the folder `examples`.)
 #.
 Select :file:`examples/examples.sln`.

 The next time you come to the Welcome screen, our examples should be listed in the